emberjs/website/source/blog/2018-11-09-the-ember-times-issue-72.md

 Be kind,

-Chris Ng, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Amy Lam, Jessica Jordan, the crowd and the Learning Team